readyapi/cligenius/docs/tutorial/options-autocompletion.md

-As you have seen, apps built with **Types** have completion in your shell that works when you create a Python package or using the `types` command.
+As you have seen, apps built with **Cligenius** have completion in your shell that works when you create a Python package or using the `cligenius` command.

 It normally completes *CLI options*, *CLI arguments*, and subcommands (that you will learn about later).